WebOfTrust/WOT-terms/docs/06_concepts/concepts.md

 ## Explanation of concepts

 In the following write-up we use well-known common terminology and also introduces new terminology.
 It's aimed at Self-Sovereign Identity experts specifically.
-Specially the general terminology could create confusion between parties, because terms like this may cover a broader scope or mental model than just KERI or Self-Sovereign Identity as a fied.
+Specially the general terminology could create confusion between parties, because terms like this may cover a broader scope or mental model than just KERI or Self-Sovereign Identity as a field.
 > Example: a _witness_ in common identity - and blockchain theory most probably has a different connotation then what a  'witness' is in KERI.

 ### Familiar terms